chrisrink10/luadb/doc/API.md

 * `lmdb.Transaction` - A single LMDB transaction.
     * `lmdb.Transaction:commit()` - Commit any pending changes in the
       transaction.
-    * `lmdb.Transaction:cursor([...])` - Provide a new cursor to use on this transaction.
-Callers can specify zero or more keys to use as a range prefix for the cursor.
     * `lmdb.Transaction:delete(...)` - Delete the value located at the
       given key.
     * `lmdb.Transaction:get(...)` - Get the value located at the given key.